 and Museum in New York, the National 9/11 Pentagon Memorial in Arlington VA and the Flight 93 National Memorial in Shanksville, Pennsylvania.
 It serves as a tribute to the fallen heroes who perished on September 11, 2001, and the many heroes who have committed themselves to the response for their country.

-The multipurpose trail system provides cyclists, hikers and walkers a valued public resource and an opportunity to experience breathtaking landscapes, meet new towns and engage in this unique historic trail.
-Through the efforts of The September 11th Trail Alliance, along with cooperation of local and state governments, assistance of federal agencies, and great friendships of East Coast Greenway, the trail is real today.
+The multipurpose trail system provides cyclists and hikers a valued public resource and an opportunity to experience breathtaking landscapes, new towns, visit many memorials and historic places of American resilience along the way.
+Through the efforts of The September 11th Trail Alliance, along with cooperation of local, state and federal governments, assistance of federal agencies, and great friendships of trail organizations, the September Eleventh National Memorial Trail is real today.

 The September 11th Trail Alliance was formed in 2004, is a not-for-profit, 501 (C) 3 Organization.
 All donations and contributions to the September 11th Trail Alliance are tax deductible.
 To become a member or to volunteer and help take action in your local community please consider becoming a Member.

 About The Trail

 On that fateful day, nineteen al-Qaeda terrorists hijacked four commercial aircraft, crashing two aircraft into New York City’s World Trade Center Twin Towers; another aircraft plunged into the Pentagon, and the heroic passengers and crew of United Airlines Flight 93 stopped a fourth airliner from striking the nation’s capitol by forcing it to crash land in a field near Shanksville, Pennsylvania.